 After you sign a contract, you’ll be ‘put in queue’ and at some point begin editing with the publisher’s editor.
 From start to actual release, the publishing process can take one to two years.

 A couple of months prior to your book’s release, you should begin promotion to help with book sales.
-After its release, you will want to take part in virtual book tours, do blogtalk radio guest spots, school visits, and all the other standard book promotion strategies.
+After its release, you will want to take part in virtual book tours, workshops, webinars, blogtalk radio guest spots, school visits (if available), and all the other standard book promotion strategies.

 4. A Writing Career